frankois944/KTViewModelBuilder/README.md

 For example, instead of using KotlinInt/KotlinInt?, we're using Int/Int?, it can work with Float/Double/...

-Note: the macro creates a unidirectional binding as usually used on Kotlin MVVM, so use can't directly SwiftUI `@Binding`.
+Note: the macro creates a unidirectional binding as usually used on Kotlin MVVM, so we can't use directly SwiftUI `@Binding`.

 ## Example